CSS code surgery as a universal construction: Quantum codes

 where $|\cdot |$ is the Hamming weight of a vector, then the code distance $d = \min(d^Z,d^X)$. $d^Z$ and $d^X$ are called the systolic and cosystolic distances, and represent the lowest weight nontrivial $Z$ and $X$ logical operators respectively.

-As all the data required for a CSS code is contained within the chain complex $C_\bullet$ -- and potentially a choice of basis of $H_0(C_\bullet)$ -- then we could define a CSS code as just the single chain complex, but it will be convenient to have direct access to the dual complex as well. \begin{definition} A CSS code is a pair $(C_\bullet, C_\bullet^*)$ of a length 2 chain complex centred at degree 0 and its dual:
+As all the data required for a CSS code is contained within the chain complex $C_\bullet$ -- and potentially a choice of basis of $H_1(C_\bullet)$ -- then we could define a CSS code as just the single chain complex, but it will be convenient to have direct access to the cochain complex as well. \begin{definition} A CSS code is a pair $(C_\bullet, C^\bullet)$, with $C_\bullet$ a length 2 chain complex centred at degree 1, so we have:

-A {\rm based} CSS code additionally has a choice of basis for $H_0(C_\bullet)$, and hence for $H_0(C_\bullet^*)$.
-We call the first of the pair the $Z$-type complex, as vectors in $C_0$ correspond to $Z$-operators, and the second the $X$-type complex. \end{definition}
+We call the first of the pair the $Z$-type complex, as vectors in $C_1$ correspond to $Z$-operators, and the second the $X$-type complex.
+A {\rm based} CSS code additionally has a choice of basis for $H_1(C_\bullet)$, and hence for $H^1(C^\bullet)$. \end{definition}